kyma-project/cli/pkg/kyma/docs/install.md

     </summary>

     When you install Kyma locally from sources, the system:
-    1. Fetches the configuration YAML files from the local sources.
+    1. Fetches the configuration `yaml` files from the local sources.
     2. Builds the Kyma Installer image.
     3. Deploys the Kyma Installer and applies the fetched configuration.
     4. Applies overrides, if applicable.